 The Bengal tiger is the biggest attraction here which roams freely in its natural environment.
 Due to tiger conservation efforts in Kanha National Park, their numbers are constantly increasing here, which makes it an important center for tiger conservation & it is a dreamland for nature and adventure lovers.
 Kanha zone is considered best for spotting the Royal Bengal Tiger

-Kanha National Park National Park is especially known for the successful conservation of the hard-ground barasingha (swamp deer).
+Kanha National Park is especially known for the successful conservation of the hard-ground barasingha (swamp deer).
 Once on the verge of extinction, this species has made a remarkable comeback due to dedicated conservation efforts.
 Today, visitors can easily spot them grazing in the open fields, adding to the park’s charm and making it more attractive

 Apart from tiger and barasingha, leopards, Indian wild dogs (dholes), sloth bears, gaur (Indian bison), jackals and many types of deer like chital and sambar are also found here.
 The jungle here is also a paradise for bird lovers with over 300 species of birds, Kanha National Park is a paradise for bird watchers.
 Some notable birds include: which includes many colorful birds like the Malabar pied hornbill, Indian roller, crested serpent eagle, and racket-tailed drongo, paradise flycatcher (State Bird of Madhya Pradesh)